minprog/adventure/steps/7 commands/index.md

 # Adventure: final touches

+Let's finish the game by adding a few commands and a synonyms feature.

-## Step 4: Additional commands
+## Additional commands

-As a final step for making the game work, we'll add a few commands that make it easier to use: `QUIT`, `HELP` and `LOOK`.
-Implement these in the following way:
+`HELP` and `LOOK` are two commands to make the game a bit easier to use.
+Implement those in the following way:

 -   `HELP` prints instructions to remind the player of their commands and how to use them.
 It should behave as follows: